oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 # Data Source: oci_database_db_systems
 This data source provides the list of Db Systems in Oracle Cloud Infrastructure Database service.

-Gets a list of the DB systems in the specified compartment.
-You can specify a backupId to list only the DB systems that support creating a database using this backup in this compartment.
+Lists the DB systems in the specified compartment.
+You can specify a `backupId` to list only the DB systems that support creating a database using this backup in this compartment.

 ## Example Usage